 Communication between the user at the data controller and the GenieBelt Application is encrypted both for web application and mobile apps.
-Communication between anonymous users and payments or forms is also encrypted.
 The servers are configured to allow communication only via encrypted connections and promptly redirects the user to an encrypted connection in case the user attempts to create an insecure connection.

 All access and attempted access to the GenieBelt Application are automatically logged for six months.
-This includes IP address, time and user identification.
+This includes IP address, time and user identification when available.